Sv443/ComputerCraft-Projects/ExtremeReactors/ReactorAlarm/README.md

 <br>

 In this picture, the reactor redstone port is behind the computer.
+It's set to activate when the internal fuel level is below a certain threshold.

 <br>